- Why are we doing Facebook advertising for churches?

 To make a change to the ad or event page, please reply all to the email your church received about Facebook advertising with details about the change requested.

 Facebook users 21+ in the area surrounding the church or lecture location, that like pages similar to the main Prayer that Heals Facebook page.
 Most of these users are new to Christian Science.
-They are all invited to become fans of the main page to receive notifications of future events.
+Users are invited to become fans of the main page to receive notifications of future events.
 Users that have responded to Prayer that Heals Facebook in the past may also be targeted, if the budget is increased to achieve more reach.
-This targeting, including geographic areas may be changed at any time based on factors such as past performance, budget and whether it is a location-based lecture.
+Targeting, including geographic areas, may be changed at any time based on factors such as past performance, budget and whether it is a location-based lecture.

 Reach depends upon the ad budget.
 For a minimum budget of $200, an estimate of 1,500 users and up may be reached.